If you’re traveling this holiday season, you could run into a “perfect storm” of disasters—and some may have nothing to do with the weather.

 Know what you’re owed for the inconvenience of being bumped involuntarily.
 “Under federal law, that would be up to $1,300 for more than a two-hour delay on domestic flights or more than a four-hour delay on international ones,” Elliott says.
 You’re entitled to that full amount if the airline doesn’t make any alternative arrangements for you until after those time frames.

-To avoid this situation, arrive at least 30 minutes before departure to significantly reduce the risk of forfeiting your reservation.
+To avoid this situation, arrive at least one hour before a domestic departure and two hours for international to significantly reduce the risk of forfeiting your reservation.
 Airlines tend to have a “last to check in/first to bump” mind-set.

 No need to panic—at least, not right away.
 Many items end up at the airline’s office in the baggage-claim area, so go there first.
 If your luggage doesn’t surface soon, make a claim while you’re still at the airport.

 Your suitcase is probably the victim of crossed signals, not theft.
-“If your bags are on the next flight in, you could have them within hours,” says Sarah Schlichter, editor of Smartertravel.com.
+“If your bags are on the next flight in, you could have them within hours,” says Sarah Schlichter, editor of Nerdwallet.com and previously of Smartertravel.com.
 “If they ended up in the wrong airport, it could take a couple of days.
 The airline should bring the luggage to you.”

-While your luggage is AWOL, you might need to buy clothing and toiletries.
+If your luggage does end up AWOL, you might need to buy clothing and toiletries.
 Keep your receipts: You may get compensated for any unexpected but reasonable resulting expenses.
 Each airline has guidelines as to what it will and won’t pay for, and the amount can depend on whether you’re away from home and how long your bags are missing.
 To be certain, get details from your airline before your trip.